bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Example, Add a Few More Variables." />
 </p>

-Next, we&apos;re going to add a few more variables to our project.
-We need to know the total width of our whole slider.
+<p>Next, we&apos;re going to add a few more variables to our project.
+We need
+to know the total width of our whole slider.
 For that we&apos;re going to take the image count and multiply it by the width of each image.
-That will give us our total width plus we&apos;ll add a px to the end of that.
+That will give us our total width plus we&apos;ll add a px to the end of that.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~ 307. totalwidth = imagewidth * count + 'px' (183) ~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">